mas-bandwidth/gafferongames/content/post/integration_basics.md

             state.v = state.v + dvdt * dt;
         }

-Notice how derivative a is used when calculating b, b is used when calculating c, and so on.
+Notice how the integrator evaluates derivatives at four points.
+Notice also how derivative a is used when calculating b, b is used when calculating c, and so on.
 This feedback of the current derivative into the calculation of the next is what gives the RK4 integrator its accuracy.

-Importantly, each these derivatives a,b,c and d will be _different_ when the rate of change in these quantities is a function of time or a function of the state itself.
-For example, in the spring damper system composed of a Hooke's law spring force which is a function of the current position and a drag force which is a function of the current velocity.
+Importantly, each of these derivatives a,b,c and d will be _different_ when the rate of change in these quantities is a function of time or a function of the state itself.
+For example, in our spring damper system where the acceleration is a function of the current position and velocity.

 Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
-Details [here](https://en.wikipedia.org/wiki/Runge–Kutta_methods#Derivation_of_the_Runge.E2.80.93Kutta_fourth-order_method).
 This combined derivative is then used to advance the position and velocity forward, just like we did with the explicit euler integrator.

-(todo: transition sentence. is RK4 really the best or is it overkill for games?)

 ## Semi-implicit euler vs. RK4

-...
+Let's put the RK4 integrator to the test.

+Just how much more accurate is it than the implicit euler integrator?

+_(todo: write this section)_

 ## Conclusion

-_(todo: clean this up, this conclusion is poorly written)_

-I have demonstrated how to implement an RK4 integrator for a basic physics simulation.
-At this point if you are serious about learning game physics you should study the example source code that comes with this article and play around with it.

-Here are some ideas for study:

-Switch from integrating velocity directly from acceleration to integrating momentum from force instead (the derivative of momentum is force).
-You will need to add “mass” and “inverseMass” to the State struct and I recommend adding a method called “recalculate” which updates velocity = momentum * inverseMass whenever it is called.
-Every time you modify the momentum value you need to recalculate the velocity.
-You should also rename the acceleration method to “force”.
-Why do this?
-Later on when working with rotational dynamics you will need to work with angular momentum directly instead of angular velocity, so you might as well start now.
-Try modifying the integrate method to implement an Euler integrator.
-Compare the results of the simulation against the RK4 integrator.
-How much can you increase the spring constant k before the simulation explodes with Euler?
-How large can you make it with RK4?
-Extend position, velocity and force to 3D quantities using vectors.
-If you use your intuition you should easily be able to extend the RK4 integrator to do this.
+_(todo: write a new conclusion. basically, RK4 is overkill, don't use explicit euler. you should probably use implicit euler. if you really need more accuracy aim for a higher order method that is sympletic such as verlet integration, or some of the more modern higher order symplectic integrators. links for further study)_

-<a name="ballistic_footnote"></a> _\* It's tempting to see this closed form and think "Hey, why don't I just use this as the integrator!".
-While it is 100% accurate under constant acceleration, this is not useful in the general case because acceleration is not usually constant.
+<a name="ballistic_footnote"></a> _\* It is tempting to see this closed form and think "Hey, why don't I just use this as the integrator!".
+But while it is 100% accurate under constant acceleration, it is not useful in the general case because acceleration is not usually constant.
 Consider: drag forces (function of velocity), spring forces (function of position), and forces that are a function of time.
 All of these result in non-constant acceleration._